Aerospace Concept for Deep-Space Travel Selected for NASA Innovation Award

 About The Aerospace Corporation

 The Aerospace Corporation is a national nonprofit corporation that operates a federally funded research and development center and has more than 4,600 employees.
-With major locations in El Segundo, California; Albuquerque, New Mexico; Colorado Springs, Colorado; and the Washington, D.C. region, Aerospace addresses complex problems across the space enterprise and other areas of national and international significance through agility, innovation, and objective technical leadership.
+With headquarters in Chantilly, Virginia; a technology campus in El Segundo, California; and major locations in Albuquerque, New Mexico; and Colorado Springs, Colorado, Aerospace addresses complex problems across the space enterprise and other areas of national and international significance through agility, innovation, and objective technical leadership.
 For more information, visit www.aerospace.org.
-Follow us on X: @AerospaceCorp.
+Follow us on LinkedIn and on X: @AerospaceCorp.

 Media Inquiries